helder-jaspion/go-springfield-bank/README.md

 ## Demo / Deployment

-A Github Action is configured to compile, test, build a docker image and deploy to Heroku.
+A GitHub Action is configured to compile, test, build a docker image and deploy to Heroku.

 The application is accessible at https://go-springfield-bank.herokuapp.com/.